 Q: Why are they so expensive?

-A: Each piece can take anywhere between 6 and 40 hours of painting to finish.
-Typically, I charge $10 per hour for my work, which is not too much higher than minimum wage in the United States, and I feel is a fair price for my work.
+A: Each piece can take anywhere between 6 and 60 hours of painting to finish.
+Typically, I charge $15 per hour, which I feel is a fair price for my work.

 Q: Does the price include shipping?